humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 - `events` (append-only):
   - `id`, `type`, `actorUserId?`, `entityType`, `entityId`, `payloadJson`, `createdAt`

+In the current repo implementation, `events` exists as an append-only Postgres table and `GET /api/feed` can be served from it in DB mode.

 ## 6) Mapping: processes → modules → APIs → tables/events

 This section maps each workflow from `docs/vortex-simulation-processes.md` to concrete tech.